-A 'debt instrument' is measured at the Fair value through other comprehensive income(FVOCI) if both the following conditions are met
+A 'debt instrument' is measured at the Fair value through other comprehensive income(FVOCI) if both the following conditions are met:

-- a) The asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+- a) The asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets... and - b) Contractual terms of the asset give rise on specified dates to eash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.